bbc/wraith/README.md

 # paths:
 #  - /imghp
 #  - /maps

+#Amount of fuzz ImageMagick will use
+fuzz: '20%'

 #Set the number of days to keep the site spider file
 spider_days: